Report: Canada Maintains Vaccine Requirement for NBA Players in 2022-23 Season

-Report: Canada maintains vaccine requirement for NBA players in 2022-23 season originally appeared on NBC Sports Chicago
+Report: Canada maintains vaccine requirement for NBA players in 2022-23 season originally appeared on NBC Sports Washington

 The NBA sent out a memo on Monday informing teams that all players would have to be vaccinated against COVID-19 or receive a medical clearance to play in Canada this upcoming season, according to ESPN.